AresMUSH/aresmush.com/tutorials/config/chargen.md

 ## Custom Character Fields

 With custom code, you can add new fields to the character profile and/or chargen.
 See [Custom Character Fields](/tutorials/code/hooks/char-fields.html).

+## Public Backgrounds

+Backgrounds are private by default.
+Characters may copy their BG (or an abridged version) into a character profile field if they wish.

+If you want backgrounds to be visible to everyone automatically, just give everyone the `view_bgs` permission.
+See [Roles and Permissions](/tutorials/manage/roles.html) for details.